Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Dynamical decoupling of unbounded Hamiltonians

-{\it Shallow pocket model} is an example of an exact time-independent dilation of a Lindblad equation describing a small system coupled to a fictitious particle on a line.
+We now provide an analytically solvable model of an unbounded, time-independent Hamiltonian which, without approximations, leads to a time-independent dephasing Lindbladian, but can be decoupled arbitrarily well.
+It is an example of an exact time-independent dilation describing a small system coupled to a fictitious particle on a line.
+After tracing over the decrees of freedom of the particle we obtain a time independent Lindblad generator for the reduced dynamics of the system.
 The particle cannot store energy internally -- hence the name -- and the dynamics is governed by an interaction Hamiltonian

-where $x$ is the position operator and the small system is a qubit for simplicity.
+where $x$ is the position operator and the small system is a qubit for simplicity and $g$ a coupling constant.
 The Hamiltonian is diagonal and the evolution of a joint density matrix is